Adriano3ds/CDeck/FUNCTIONS.md

 void printCardsFromTo(Card deck[], int from, int to);
 ```
 This function prints cards from index *from* to index *to* from the Card list *deck*.
+If the card value is 0, it will print the back of the card.